bscheife/turbulence_temperature/README.md

 ## Acknowledgements

 The basic structure of this code and workflow was provided by Barry Ruddick at Dalhousie University.
-The theory underlying the process is outlined in his paper on Batchelor *Maximum Likelihood Spectral Fitting: The Batchelor Spectrum*.
+The theory underlying the process is outlined in his paper *Maximum Likelihood Spectral Fitting: The Batchelor Spectrum*.

 Jeff Carpenter at HZG in Germany iterated on this library before he passed it onto me.
 I fleshed out much of the code, made it more flexible or efficient, fixed bugs as necessary, and developed the documentation.